 Process of Personal Data

 The toll collection systems process all transits through toll plazas regardless of whether a toll tag is used.
 The toll collection systems are used to automatically identify vehicles that transit through the toll plaza, to establish the rate, discounts and exemptions from payment applicable to the individual vehicle transiting through, and to collect the tolls due.
 The toll collection systems also process AutoPASS contracts between the registered individual and the toll road operator.

 Each toll road operator processes the personal data of those individuals who passing through the company’s toll plazas and of those individuals who have an AutoPASS contract with the company.
 The Norwegian Public Roads Administration processes personal data on behalf of all toll road operators in order to test and to make sure that the central toll collection systems work as they should.
 The Norwegian Public Roads Administration and toll road operators enter into data processing agreements with their respective subcontractors, who process personal data in the toll collection systems.

-Personal data collected is stored for as long as the data controller requires them in order to collect tolls and process complains, maintain the IT system and prepare aggregated statistics concerning tolls (statistics without personal data).
-Personal data that is subject to section 13 of the Bookkeeping Act will be retained in accordance with the law.
+Personal data collected is stored for as long as the data controller requires them in order to collect tolls and process complains, maintain the IT system and compile aggregate statistics for tolls, and to meet the duty of retention under the Accounting law.
+Personal data that is subject to accounting is stored for five years in accordance with section 13 of the Accounting law.
 During the course of 2019, extraordinary deletion of historic data that is no longer required will be carried out.

 Where personal data is obtained